ErgoDox/tmk_ErgoDox/CONTRIBUTING.md

 ## Pull Requests

 If improvements can be made to code not from the `tmk_core` folder, submit a PR on a feature branch.
-If the PR will be fixing a pre-existing [Issue](https://github.com/ergodox/ergodox/issues) please reference it by issue number.
+If the PR will be fixing a pre-existing [Issue](https://github.com/ergodox/tmk_ergodox/issues) please reference it by issue number in the commit that fixes the issue.

 Submit PR against master.